South Florida — 10 things to know

 8. Eye of the storm

-The eye of development is shifting from the suburbs to the CBD.
+The eye of development is shifting from the suburbs to the Central Business District.
 Since 2009, 45.7 percent of development concentrates in the CBD, compared to 18.9 percent developed between 2000 and 2008.
 Fort Lauderdale ranks among the top 10 markets set to grow, with 4.7 percent under construction as a percentage of inventory.
 A bullish development pipeline boasts 11.6 million square feet, which represents 14.3 percent of existing inventory.
 The highest-activity submarkets are Downtown Miami, Brickell, Plantation, North of Downtown (including Wynwood and Design District), Coral Gables and Aventura.

 9. The sun always rises